 3. Definition of NBFC-MFI

-An NBFC-MFI is defined as a non-deposit taking NBFC(other than a company licensed under Section 25 of the Indian Companies Act, 1956) that fulfils the following conditions:
+An NBFC-MFI is defined as a non-deposit taking NBFC(other than a company licensed under Section 25 of the Indian Companies Act, 1956) that fulfills the following conditions:

 i.
 Minimum Net Owned Funds of Rs.5 crore.
 (For NBFC-MFIs registered in the North Eastern Region of the country, the minimum NOF requirement shall stand at Rs.
-2 crore).
+2 crores).

 ii.
 Not less than 85% of its net assets are in the nature of “qualifying assets.”